-Because our conversations are text-based, they can be analysed using computational methods, which offer many exciting opportunities when complemented by human-in-the-loop coding and other qualitative approaches, including input from our clinical team of supervisors.
+Our text-based conversations can be analysed using powerful computational methods, unlocking new insights when combined with human-in-the-loop coding, qualitative approaches, and expert input from our clinical supervisors.

 Our data